solyarisoftware/nera.vim/README.md

 you maybe want to preset (another or the same) function key to automatically substitute the current and the successive word.
 In this case, set teh mapping with argument `wordsNumber` set to `2`:

-- step 1: map F2
+- map F2

       :NesaSetFunctionKeyLabel 2 person_name 2

-- step 2: again put the cursor at the begin of the word you want to annotate:
+- again put the cursor at the begin of the word you want to annotate:

       mi chiamo Giorgio Robino ed abito in corso Magenta 35/4 a Genova ^

-- step 3: press `F1`.
+- press `F2`.
 The line is updated and in this case

       mi chiamo [Giorgio Robino](person_name) ed abito in corso Magenta 35/4 a Genova